HackEDGigachat/.github/profile/README.md

   <img src="https://github.com/HackEDGigachat/.github/blob/main/profile/assets/GIGACHAT-masterDesign.png" width="1000"/>
 </div>

-The master diagram consists of 2 input and output types.
-The first type uses speech, and the second uses typing.
+The master diagram consists of 2 systems of I/O. The first type uses speech, and the second uses typing.
 Speech input will be automatically converted to text and sent through our database.
 The message processes through a sniffler, choosing one of the services we provide.
 Some services will be through the openAI, while looking up time or weather uses the google search API.

 #### Our UML